troy-yu-cheng/troy-yu-cheng/README.md

 # Troy Cheng

-I'm the founder of [ifcommune](https://www.linkedin.com/company/ifcommune/).
-I would construct the official web for this company (i.e. an open source project built in public) in next 6 months.
+I'm working for [ifcommune](https://www.linkedin.com/company/ifcommune/).
+I would construct the official web for this company (i.e. an open source project built in public) by Dec 2025.
+This is an open source project.
 If you have any good ideas on this or want to contribute, feel free to contact me.
 My email is <itischeng0727@gmail.com>

 # Stacks